 This post contains affiliate links.
 Read the affiliate disclosure.

 Artificial Lights for Food Photography

 Like most food photographers, I started off shooting with natural light and became very comfortable with it.
-In fact, I am not a technical person at all and the idea of learning artificial lighting was intimidating to me in the beginning.
-Can you relate to this?
+In fact, I am not a very technical person at all and the thought of learning artificial lighting was intimidating to me in the beginning.
+Maybe you can relate to this?